Company registration France

 Once we receive this signed document from you, we’ll proceed with the registration process and provide the registration certificate in approximately 1–2 weeks.
 We’ll also take care of publishing about the incorporation of your company in the legal gazette.

-The last step of the registration process is the tax registration for your newly established company.
+The last step of the company registration process is the tax registration for your newly established company.
 The tax authorities will directly send the VAT number to your company’s registered address.
-The bank account opening process will work alongside the tax registration process.
+The bank account has been approved.
+However the opening is finalized once a company in France has been set up and we receive the Certificate.

 In case your company requires any licenses or needs to employ people in France, please get in touch with us and we’ll notify you about the following steps.